 Even if we tithe today, then it should a choice made out of love and generosity (in obedience to the law of Christ), and not because we want to obtain the blessing of keeping the Old Covenant.
 If we choose to tithe today out of love, then the poor Christians in the house should be the receiver.
 The pastors and general overseers are not Levites.
-Under the new covenant, all Christians are called to serve as priests unto God, with Christ Jesus as the High Priest (1 Peter 2.9).
+Under the new covenant, all Christians are called to serve as priests unto God, with Christ Jesus as the High Priest (1 Peter 2.9 Bible verse).

 Christians are not under the Old Covenant law.
-The Old Covenant is obsolete (Hebrews 8.13).
+The Old Covenant is obsolete (Hebrews 8.13 Bible verse).
 Christians are under the new covenant law or new testament.
 Under the new testament, the letter does not apply, rather the spirit.
 The tithe law was not the only law that was given to the Israelites.
 Other laws were given: burnt offering, the cereal offering, the communion sacrifice, the sacrifice for sin, the sacrifice of reparation, voluntary sacrifices, offerings for the purification from contagious skin diseases, the feast of shelters, the feast of weeks, the Sabbath, the feast of the Passover, the first sheaf, the sabbatical year and the year of jubilee, the circumcision etc. The Old Covenant also had many rules: the washing of hands before eating, bathing after a sexual activity, menstruation, etc. If we must follow the tithe law, then we must follow the rest of the laws to be found righteous.
-If we choose to follow all the OT laws but fail in one, we are guilty of breaking all (James 2.10).
+If we choose to follow all the Old testament laws but fail in one, we are guilty of breaking all (James 2.10 Bible verse).
 If you follow the old law, then you have fallen from the grace of the new covenant.
 Those who operate under the Old Covenant law are under a curse.

 On the other hand, all those who depend on the works of the law are under a curse, since scriptures says: Accursed be he who does not make what is written in the book of the law effective, by putting it into practice.’
 Now it is obvious that nobody is reckoned as upright in God’s sight by the law, since the upright will live through faith, and the law is based not on faith, but on the principle, `whoever complies with it will find life in it.’
-Christ redeemed us from the curse of the law by being cursed for our sake since the scriptures says, Anyone hanged is accursed, so that the blessing of Abraham might come to the gentiles in Christ Jesus and that we might receive the promised spirit through faith (Galatians 3:10-14).
+Christ redeemed us from the curse of the law by being cursed for our sake since the scriptures says, Anyone hanged is accursed, so that the blessing of Abraham might come to the gentiles in Christ Jesus and that we might receive the promised spirit through faith (Galatians 3:10-14 Bible verse).